 Fluent addition and subtraction skills will make the whole learning-the-times-tables process much easier, since not only are times tables just repeated addition, but some times tables shortcuts depend on addition and subtraction.

-Click the image for a printable Times Tables Cheat Sheet
+Click the image for a color or black and white printable Times Tables Cheat Sheet

 If you ignore this piece of advice then the whole learning in the times tables process is not necessarily doomed to failure, but it’s just going to be a more difficult.
 So if at all possible – sort out the addition and subtraction first.